-Rolling Fork is a blue-collar town, with 39.34% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Rolling Fork is generally considered to be a blue-collar town.
+39.34% of the Rolling Fork workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Rolling Fork is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Rolling Fork who work in sales jobs (13.54%), office and administrative support (13.41%), and maintenance occupations (12.90%).

 The percentage of people in Rolling Fork with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.06% of people over 25 have a bachelor's degree or advanced degree.